rubinovk/minimal-mistakes/_posts/2014-05-10-the-last-word.markdown

 _LaTeX_ -- a typesetting system for formatting sophisticated articles -- is extensively used in scientific community since 1980s.[^3]

-[^3]: Forgot to mention -- these beasts are free.
+[^3]: Forgot to mention -- these are free.
 [Here's one example of what _LaTeX_ can produce](http://tug.ctan.org/tex-archive/macros/latex/contrib/elsarticle/doc/els2.pdf)

 ## The effort